-As one of the UK’s leading summer schools, and the largest summer school in Oxford, you can book with confidence, safe in the knowledge that you will enjoy a safe and supportive environment during your stay with us.
+As one of the UK’s leading summer school providers, and the longest-established premium summer school provider in Oxford, you can book with confidence, safe in the knowledge that you will enjoy a safe and supportive environment during your programme with us.
 Dedicated Welfare Officers are available to students throughout their stay, and we have long-established links with local health care professionals and General Practitioners (GPs), as well as access to world-leading hospitals and health advice.
 UK public health measures are world-leading and our excellent National Health Service (NHS) is well prepared to manage and treat any new diseases.

 Below, we have provided answers to a range of questions that we have received over the past weeks.
 We recognise that this is a rapidly developing situation, and we will of course continue to keep you updated.
 We also recommend that you regularly check for updates on websites such as Public Health England and the World Health Organisation.

 In the meantime, if you have any queries, please contact our Admissions team – we are here to help.